nikolay-e/treemapper/README.md

 # TreeMapper

-TreeMapper is a Python tool designed to represent directory structures in YAML format.
+TreeMapper is a Python tool designed to convert directory structures into a YAML format, primarily for use with Large Language Models (LLMs).

+## Motivation

+The main motivation behind TreeMapper is to provide a simple way to convert code repositories or directory structures into a format that can be easily parsed and understood by LLMs.
+This allows for more effective code analysis, project structure understanding, and potentially more accurate code generation or modification suggestions from AI models.

 ## Features

 - Generates YAML representation of directory structures
 - Includes file contents in the output
 - Respects `.gitignore` files and a custom ignore list (`.treemapperignore`)
+- Provides a format suitable for input to LLMs

 ## Installation

-You can install TreeMapper using pip:
+Install TreeMapper using pip:

 ```
 pip install treemapper